Five squares in arithmetic progression over quadratic fields: Computing all the points for

 \section{Computing all the points for $D=409$}

 We want to find all the rational points of the curve $C_D$ when we know there are some.
-We will concentrate at the end in the case $D=409$, which is the first number that pass all the test (see Corollary \ref{computations}), but for the main part of the section we can suppose $D$ is any prime integer verifying the conditions in Proposition \ref{local}.
+We will concentrate at the end in the case $D=409$, which is the first number that passes all of the tests (see Corollary \ref{computations}), but for the main part of the section we can suppose that $D$ is any prime integer fulfilling the conditions in Proposition \ref{local}.
 Observe first that we do have the $16$ rational points $[\pm 7,\pm13,\pm17,1,\pm23]\in C_{409}(\bQ)$.
 Our aim is to show that there are no more.

 In recent years, some new techniques have been developed in order to compute all the rational points of a curve of genus greater than one over $\bQ$.
-These techniques work only under some special hypothesis.
-For example, Chabauty's method can be used when the Jacobian of the curve have rank less than the genus of the curve, or even when there is a quotient abelian variety of the jacobian with rank less than its dimension.
-In our case, however, the jacobian of the curve $C_{D}$ is isogenous to a product of elliptic curves, each of then with rank one or higher (in fact, the jacobian of $C_D$ must have rank $\ge 8$ by Proposition \ref{rank}).
-So we cannot apply these method.
-Other methods, like the Manin-Drinfeld's method, cannot be applied either.
-We will instead apply the covering collections technique, as developed by Coombes and Grant \cite{CG}, Wetherell \cite{We} and others, and specifically a modification of what is now called the elliptic Chabauty method developed by Flynn and Wetherell in \cite{FW} and by Bruin in \cite{Br}.
+These techniques work only under some special hypotheses.
+For example, Chabauty's method (see \cite{Chabauty}, \cite{Coleman}, \cite{Flynn2}, \cite{Stoll2}, \cite{Stoll}, \cite{McCallum:Poonen}) can be used when the Jacobian of the curve has rank less than the genus of the curve, or even when there is a quotient abelian variety of the Jacobian with rank less than its dimension.
+In our case, however, the Jacobian of the curve $C_{D}$ is isogenous to a product of elliptic curves, each of them with rank one or higher (in fact, the Jacobian of $C_D$ must have rank $\ge 8$ by Proposition \ref{rank}).
+So we cannot apply this method.
+Other methods, like the Dem'janenko-Manin's method \cite{Demjanenko,Manin}, cannot be applied either.
+We will instead apply the covering collections technique, as developed by Coombes and Grant \cite{CG}, Wetherell \cite{We} and others, and specifically a modification of what is now called the elliptic curve Chabauty method developed by Flynn and Wetherell in \cite{FW} and by Bruin in \cite{Br,Br0}.

-The idea is as follows: suppose we have a curve $C$ over a number field $K$ and an unramified map $\chi:C'\to C$ of degree greater than one and defined over $K$.
-We consider the distinct unramified coverings $\chi^{(s)}:C'^{(s)}\to C$ formed by twists of the given one, and we get that
+The idea is as follows: suppose we have a curve $C$ over a number field $K$ and an unramified map $\chi:C'\to C$ of degree greater than one, and defined over $K$.
+We consider the distinct unramified coverings $\chi^{(s)}:C'^{(s)}\to C$ formed by twists of the given one, and we obtain that

 the union being disjoint.
-In fact, only a finite number of twists do have rational points, and the finite (larger) set of twists having points locally everywhere can be explicitly described.
-Now one hopes to be able to compute the rational points of all the curves $C'^{(s)}$, so also of the curve $C$.
+In fact, only a finite number of twists do have rational points, and the finite (larger) set of twists with points locally everywhere can be explicitly described.
+Now one hopes to be able to compute the rational points of all the curves $C'^{(s)}$, and therefore also of the curve $C$.